-She died 33 years ago but it seems more and more people are aware of her.
+She died decades ago, in 1980, but it seems more and more people are aware of her.
 This past Ash Wednesday, preaching in St. Peter’s Basilica, Pope Benedict described Dorothy Day as “a model of conversion.”
 At a meeting I had with Cardinal Dolan a few days ago, he spoke of her as “a saint for our times.”

 Writing in The Catholic Worker some years ago, one of her grandchildren, Kate Hennessy, talked of the impact on her own life of her remarkable grandmother: “To have known Dorothy means spending the rest of your life wondering what hit you.
 On the one hand, she has given so many of us a home, physically and spiritually; on the other, she has shaken our very foundations.”

 I am one of the many whose foundations were shaken.
 I too am still wondering what hit me.

 * * *

 This lecture was presented 8 June 2013 at the Portsmouth Institute, held at Portsmouth Abbey, a Benedictine monastery in Rhode Island.
 Photos taken at the monastery are included in this set: http://www.flickr.com/photos/jimforest/sets/72157634051717182/.
 This is an revised version of a lecture first written for a conference held on Marquette University in 1997 that marked the 100th anniversary of Dorothy Day’s birth.

 Photo courtesy of the Dorothy Day/Catholic Worker Archive at Marquette University.

 Excellent web link: http://www.catholicworker.org/dorothyday — a treasure chest of Dorothy’s writings.